corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/network/corda-networks.md

 Alternatively, the service can be configured to automatically accept signature requests.
 However, this is not the recommended deployment model outside of a testing setup.{{< /note >}}

-* Once accepted the requests have a certificate signed by the PKI infrastructure that governs the network.Signing is performed by a separately deployed process called “The Signing Service”.
+* Once accepted the requests have a certificate signed by the PKI infrastructure that governs the network.
+Signing is performed by a separately deployed process called the *Signing Service*.
 It is important to realise how this service should be deployed (for more details on this see the Signing Service documentation), in brief, it is the intention that, unlike the Identity Manager, the signer is completely isolated from external communication.
 It only addresses a data source it shares with the Identity Manager.
 This ensure no hostile entity can penetrate the system